 - Connect Fibre Channel cables from the switch to your host and storage devices.
-Ensure that the physical connections are exactly as indicated on the Configure Ports and Connect Devices window. - Remove any plastic protectors from the Fibre Channel cable ends, and position the cable connector so that it is oriented correctly. - b) Insert the cable connector into the SFP transceiver until it is firmly seated and the latching mechanism clicks, as shown in FIGURE 18 on page 30.
+Ensure that the physical connections are exactly as indicated on the Configure Ports and Connect Devices window. - a) Remove any plastic protectors from the Fibre Channel cable ends, and position the cable connector so that it is oriented correctly. - b) Insert the cable connector into the SFP transceiver until it is firmly seated and the latching mechanism clicks, as shown in the following figure.